 If you're anything like us, when you were younger, the ways to learn to cycle were simple.
 If you didn't know how to ride a two-wheeled bicycle, you'd usually first aim to build your confidence.

-The balance bike seems to be opposed to everything that tricycles and stabilisers stand for.
+Children's balance bikes seems to be opposed to everything that tricycles and stabilisers stand for.
 But does it work?
-In this guide, we explore the pros and cons of each learning style to help you in your quest for the perfect bicycle.
+In this guide, we explore the pros and cons of each toddler bike to help you in your quest for the perfect bicycle.